yseulthb/yseulthb.github.io/_pages/CV.md

 * 2013 (April-July): Research assistant, [MPI for Human Cognitive and Brain Sciences](https://www.cbs.mpg.de/), Leipzig, Germany<br />
 Department of social neuroscience - In charge of the coding of chimpanzees' vocalisations and statistical analysis. <br />
-Under the supervision of Natacha Mendès, now scientific assistant at the MPI CBS
+Under the supervision of Natacha Mendès, now a scientific assistant at the MPI CBS

 ## Additional skills